What is the EU's Corporate Sustainability Reporting Directive (CSRD)?

 - The financial year 2026: SMEs, small and non-complex credit institutions and captive insurance undertakings must report to a separate, proportionate reporting standard for the financial year 2025.
 There is a possibility for SMEs to opt out of the reporting rules until 2028.
 However, the organization must provide a statement in its management report briefly declaring why the sustainability reporting was not provided.

-Comply with the CSRD in Worldfavor
+Manage your CSRD reporting in Worldfavor

 Sounds like something your organization is looking for?
 Contact us today for a customized tour of the platform and how your organization can benefit from working in Worldfavor.